mark-me/mark-me.github.io/_pages/tutorials/distance-measures/distance-measures.md

   facet_wrap(~variable) +
   guides(alpha = FALSE)
 ```
 The movies are plotted by their similarity and each plot is a genre; the movies which are not part of a genre are transparent, while the movies that do fit that genre are opaque.
-Remeber movies can fit more than genres.
+Remember that movies can fit more than one genre, so it is useful to compare plots when trying to spot movies that fit more than one genre.

 {:refdef: style="text-align: center;"}
 <a href="/_pages/tutorials/distance-measures/mds-gower.png" target="_blank">